-Corporate and key service objectives were monitored to ensure that the Council objectives are being achieved and were shared with Cabinet and at Performance Board.
+Corporate and key service objectives were monitored during the year to ensure that the Council objectives are being achieved and were shared with Cabinet and at Performance Board.

-Economic, effective and efficient use of resources is subject to review through the work of the Scrutiny and Policy Overview Committees, Internal and External Audit and annual budget reviews.
+Economic, effective and efficient use of resources is subject to review through the work of the Overview and Scrutiny Committee, Internal and External Audit and annual budget reviews.